Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Discussion

 \subsection{Helium abundance}

 Not only C, N, O, and H, but also helium (He) abundances of N/O-enhanced galaxies, including GN-z11, have been measured \citep{Yanagisawa2024, Ji2025}.
 In Fig.~\ref{fig:303_mixed_several_highN_He}, we present the helium abundances of the N/O-enhanced galaxies \citep{Ji2025}.
-We note that some of the galaxies in \citet{Ji2025} lack measured helium abundances.
+The helium abundance has been determined in only a few galaxies in the \citet{Ji2025} compilation.

-In Fig.~\ref{fig:303_mixed_several_highN_He}, we present the He/H of our models ($z=10.77$--$10.60$) and observed ones as functions of N/O (the left panel) and O/H (the right panel), respectively.
-We added SMS ejecta to our $z=10.65$ result, since the He/H does not largely change in the $z$ range we adopted (see Table~\ref{tab:abundance_examples}).
+In Fig.~\ref{fig:303_mixed_several_highN_He}, we present the He/H of our models ($z=10.77$--$10.60$) and the observed ones as functions of N/O (left panel) and O/H (right panel), respectively.
+We added SMS ejecta to our $z=10.65$ result, since the He/H does not change significantly over the $z$ range we adopted (see Table~\ref{tab:abundance_examples}).
 The He/H in our simulation was consistent with that observed in the N/O-enhanced galaxies and GN-z11 without SMS pollution.
 The He/H increases with SMS pollution but remains low compared to GN-z11 when the pollution fraction is $\lesssim 10$--30\,per cent, depending on the SMS mass.

 For the other galaxies, there are only three N/O-enhanced samples because we limited the redshift to $z>6$.
 The He/H of them is comparable to or higher than that of GN-z11.
-Such He/H can be explained by the SMS pollution. \citet{Yanagisawa2024} reported an anti-correlation between N/O and He/H, and \citet{Ji2025} discussed that there is an anti-correlation between He/H and O/H and that such an anti-correlation can be explained by the SMS scenario.
-The correlation between O/H and He/H can be reproduced by the SMS pollution.
+Such He/H can be explained by the SMS pollution. \citet{Yanagisawa2024} reported a positive correlation between N/O and He/H, and \citet{Ji2025} discussed that there is an anti-correlation between He/H and O/H and that such an anti-correlation can be explained by the SMS scenario.
+The correlation between N/O and He/H can be reproduced by the SMS pollution.
 The anti-correlation can also be achieved for massive SMSs ($5\times 10^4$ and $10^5\Msun$).